John Bentley

 My brother Tim is a musician.
 I maintain his site.
 We recently made an EP together with our sister called Horse Lizard Bird.

-I reviewed Alexander Riegler, Karl H. Müller, and Stuart A. Umpleby's New Horizons in Second-Order Cybernetics for the American Book Review.
+My review of Alexander Riegler, Karl H. Müller, and Stuart A. Umpleby's New Horizons for Second-Order Cybernetics was published in the American Book Review.